Skip to content

 97ffde37-7e02 speech_recognition openai/whisper-large-v3 7 hours ago 1 min ago HEALTHY 8082 blackfish-11846 default

-fed36739-70b4 text_generation TinyLlama/TinyLlama-1.1B-Chat-v1.0 7 sec ago 5 sec ago PENDING None blackfish-89359 della
+fed36739-70b4 text_generation TinyLlama/TinyLlama-1.1B-Chat-v1.0 7 sec ago 5 sec ago PENDING None blackfish-89359 default

 The last item in this list is the service we just started.
 In this case, the default profile happens to be set up to connect to a remote HPC cluster, so the service is run as a Slurm job.
 It may take a few minutes for our Slurm job to start, and it will require additional time for the service to be ready after that4.
-Until then, our service's status will be either SUBMITTED, PENDING or STARTING.
+Until then, our service's status will be either PENDING or STARTING.
 Now would be a good time to brew a hot beverage ☕️.

 Tip